 Let’s look at some of the problems that can arise in finding the right market for your business idea.

 If there are already too many people executing your business idea, the market might be useless to you.
-Unless you can provide a point of difference in quality, price, engineering or design it might be better choose a different product or service.
-Say you want to sell sneakers – You’ve got Nike, Adidas, Reebok and countless others to compete against.
+Unless you can provide a point of difference in quality, price, engineering, or design, it might be better to choose a different product or service.
+Say you want to sell sneakers.
+You’ve got Nike, Adidas, Reebok, and countless others to compete against.
 Unless you’re offering something unique or solving a problem the other big guns haven’t solved yet, it’s pretty risky trying to take them on.
 It doesn’t mean you shouldn’t do it, it just means you need to look at the over-saturation of the market and figure out how to work around that problem.
-For example, if you see Jennifer Lawrence sniffing around Channing Tatum.
-It doesn’t mean it’s a lost cause, it just means you need to acknowledge the challenge of stealing him away from a high-profile, land-goddess.
-Not impossible, but certainly not easy.
-Like taking on a giant sports brand.

 Many entrepreneurs ask their four closest friends if they’d buy their theoretical product.
-To which those four friends, usually a few drinks in on a Friday night say ‘OH MY GOD!
+To which those four friends, usually a few drinks in on a Friday night, say, ‘OH MY GOD!
 That’s the best idea EVER!
-Shut up and take my money!’.
-Friends and family are usually way more supportive of an idea when it’s theoretical and when you launch that product, the four friends who said they’d buy it?
-Newsflash: They rarely buy it.
-What you need to do is market research outside of your friendship and family circle.
-Research competitors in your industry, research the sector itself and create a proper report on the potential need for your product or service.
+Shut up and take my money!’
+Friends and family are usually way more supportive of an idea when it’s theoretical, but when you actually launch that product, it might be a very different story.
+That’s why you need to do market research outside of your friendship and family circle.
+Research competitors in your industry, research the sector itself, and create a proper report on the potential need for your product or service.
 The sloppy, drunken approval of your best mates is not the stuff good businesses are built on.

 3. Creating a problem that’s not a problem